matb33/meteor-cordova-ios-package-bug/README.md

 At this point you should be able to find the `app-cordova_plugins.js` in the logs near the bottom.
 Looks like it stops dead because it never actually loads any of the plugins.

+Similarly, this can be reproduced in the simulator.
+You will still do a `meteor run ios-device` and hop into xcode, but instead of choosing a physical phone as Destination, choose a simulator model (I tested with iPhone 4s, but it is unlikely that the model makes a difference here).
+Then all steps will apply except that you won't get the security error from step 6 (thus no need to tap "Trust" etc).